AxisCommunications/acap3-examples/vdo-larod/README.md

 > https://docs.docker.com/network/proxy and a
 > [script for Axis devices](https://help.axis.com/acap-3-developer-guide#configure-network-proxy-settings) in the ACAP documentation.

-Depending on selected chip, different models can be used for running larod.
+Depending on selected chip, different models are trained and are used for running laord.
-Label file is used for identifying objects in the video stream.
-In this example, model and label files are downloaded from <https://coral.ai/models/>, when building the application.
+In this example, model files are downloaded from an AWS S3 bucket, when building the application.
 Which model that is used is configured through attributes in manifest.json and the *CHIP* parameter in the Dockerfile.